 In the past, victims of accidents had no place to turn for immediate help financially.
 Credit unions and banks will not loan money if the candidate has no collateral other than a potential lawsuit recovery.
 Now, however, the tide has turned and the plaintiff has some options, including the ability to obtain funds through the vehicle of pre-settlement funding.
 Due to the fact that a plaintiff could potentially have to wait a very long time, sometimes years, for a lawsuit to be resolved, having the ability to get financial help to pay daily living expenses can be a huge relief.

 Since the industry of lawsuit funding is still in its infancy, the regulatory environment is somewhat insufficient or even nonexistent in this regard.
 There are barely any regulations in most states, and in some, there are none.
-Nevada, Texas, Florida, New York, California, and New Jersey have no oversight mechanisms in place to regulate pre-settlement lawsuit funding.
+Texas, Florida, New York, California, and New Jersey have no oversight mechanisms in place to regulate pre-settlement lawsuit funding.
 As a result of such a murky regulatory environment, some plaintiffs have been exploited by litigation financiers.

 In order to help attorneys successfully protect clients from unscrupulous legal funding companies, the following list of facts has been prepared.
 All attorneys should familiarize themselves with this information before signing a legal funding contract with a client.

 - Your client may have contacted a broker-in-disguise instead of a funding company.
 Brokers should not be representing their services as being direct funders.

 - Brokers nearly always pass their fees on to the plaintiff.
 Brokers generally make a 10 to 20 percent commission on the amount a client is funded.